stephanrueschenbaum/rn-weather-challenge/README.md

 ## Requirements

-Display an input field where the user can type a city.
+- [ ] Display an input field where the user can type a city.
 Call the Geocoding API to obtain a list of cities matching the inputted query, and display the results in a list.
+Where the user can select a city.

-With the latitude/longitude returned by the Geocoding API, you can now call the Current weather data API to get the current weather for each result.
+- [ ] With the latitude/longitude returned by the Geocoding API, you can now call the Current weather data API to get the current weather for each result and show the temperature on a new screen (using [reactnavigation](https://reactnavigation.org/)).

-Create local types to enforce type safety on API results and in your local states.
+## Keep in mind

-Find a way to display the current weather data, either for all results, or for one result at a time (eg. as a result of some user interaction).
+- Create local types to enforce type safety on API results and in your local states.

-## Extra considerations
+- The API is rate limited, so you'll probably want to implement some strategy to avoid running over the usage limits when searching for cities.

-The API is rate limited, so you'll probably want to implement some strategy to avoid running over the usage limits.
+- Use best practices you know.

 ## Using the OpenWeather API